Getty Images (2)

 Suicide is a public health crisis.
-According to World Health Organization, nearly 800,000 people die by suicide each year.
-That means one life is lost every 40 seconds.
+According to World Health Organization, more than 700,000 people die by suicide each year.
+That means one life is lost every 45 seconds—or 1,917 lives are lost each day.
 And while the cause of suicide is varied and complex—addiction, alcoholism, bullying, financial troubles, trauma, and mental illness have all been linked to suicide—it is an issue affecting both children and adults.
-Suicide is the second leading cause of death for adolescents and the fourth leading cause of death among individuals aged 35 to 54.
+Suicide is the second leading cause of death for adolescents and the fourth leading cause of death among individuals aged 35 to 44.

 Where do you start?
 Here is the best way to approach the subject with your child regardless of their age.

-What to Say to Younger Children About Suicide
+How to Talk to Young Children About Suicide

 While the American Academy of Pediatrics and the American Psychiatric Association recommend parents do not address tragedies until children are 8 years of age or older, there are exceptions.
 "If a child has been exposed to suicide, you need to talk to them about it, regardless of their age," says Lyn Morris, LMFT, senior vice president of clinical operations for Didi Hirsch Mental Health Services, which provides free help for mental health issues, substance use disorder, and suicide prevention.